gkalomiros/shotokan/curriculum/proposed/mudansha2/README.md

 Students must, unless specifically excepted, have consistent and timely attendence and have been training for at least a year since being promoted to intermediate mudansha before seeking promotion to advanced mudansha.

-## Mental
+## Scholastic

 Students must learn the Japanese vocabulary, as typically used in Shotokan, for techniques learned.
+They should continue to maintain a training journal.
+Also, they should begin reading introductory Shotokan books, especially those by Funakoshi, Nakayama, and Nishiyama.

 In order to be promoted to advanced mudansha, students must pass a written exam that demonstrates:

 * Japanese vocabulary for common terminology used in the dojo or at tournaments
 * Knowledge of general Shotokan trivia such as lineages, organizations, titles, etiquette, and symbology